 Knowing that you need to train will be the motivation you need to get moving until the big event.
-And by the time the day of your run comes, it will hopefully be nice outside again.
+And by the time the day of your run comes, it will hopefully be nice outside again!

 Upgrade Your Workout Gear

 Once in a while if I feel myself slipping into a slump, I treat myself to a couple of new pieces of workout gear.
-I work out inside, so a cute tank top of a pair of shorts can be worn year-round.
+I work out inside for the most part, so a cute tank top of a pair of shorts can be worn year-round.
 I get all of my workout clothes at either Target or Burlington (they have amazing deals on workout clothes!)

 New workout gear can also help completely change your workout routine.
 One year I was running outside a lot.
 When late fall rolled around, I figured I’d just start going to the gym to avoid the cold.
 Except I hate going to a gym, so I never went!
 So I went to a thrift store and bought myself a nice long-sleeved workout thermal (for a SUPER low price).
 That one change completely changed my workout routine because I started running outside again every day, rather than thinking I would go to the gym and then NEVER going.

 Make sure to check out these other posts you might like on Refined Revelry!